 - 1.1.
-The aim of this consultation is to invite comment on the draft Gas (Individual Standards of Performance) Regulations (Northern Ireland (the Regulations). - 1.2.
-At present there are no guaranteed standards for the gas industry in Northern Ireland.
-However, standards have been in place for electricity customers in the province for a number of years. - 1.3.
 The Energy Act (Northern Ireland) 2011 enables the Utility Regulator, with the consent of DETI, to determine expected standards of performance measures which local gas companies must provide for their customers.
-It is proposed to introduce two levels of service regime in the Northern Ireland gas industry. - (i) Standards of performance in individual cases these are regulations made by the Utility Regulator, with the consent of DETI, whereby individual customers get small, standard compensatory amounts when a company fails to deliver on prescribed levels of service.
+Two levels of service regime will be introduced in the Northern Ireland gas industry. - (i) Standards of performance in individual cases these are regulations made by the Utility Regulator, with the consent of DETI, whereby individual customers get small, standard compensatory amounts when a company fails to deliver on prescribed levels of service.
 These standards will reflect similar provisions in the Electricity (Standards of Performance) Regulations (Northern Ireland) 1993 and the Gas (Standards of Performance) Regulations 2005 in Great Britain. - (ii) Overall standards of performance these are general targets set by the Utility Regulator within company licences for the company to achieve on certain service standards.
-These are monitored by the licensee and then reported upon on an annual basis.
+These are monitored by the licensee and then reported upon on an annual basis. - 1.2.
+In October 2013 the Utility Regulator published a consultation on the drafting of the Gas (Individual Standards of Performance) Regulations (Northern Ireland).
+These regulations were drafted following earlier consultation by the Utility Regulator: - Customer Views on the Guaranteed Standards Scheme in May 2010